-Mosquito nets aren’t provided at the Ancient School of Wisdom, so if you already have one of these it might be worth bring it!
+Mosquito nets aren’t provided at the School of Ancient Wisdom, so if you already have one of these it might be worth bringing it!

 Setting up a data package on your phone, so you can make calls in India or getting it unlocked so you can borrow one of our sims.

 Yoga mats - we already have these for you at the School of Ancient Wisdom.